17 Things You Should Expect to Change when Cruises Resume

 Say goodbye to the nightly paper version of the daily cruise planner.
 These will either be accessible on your stateroom TV or through the ship’s app on your phone or tablet.

-Enhanced measures will ensure all areas of cruise ships are even more thoroughly and regularly cleaned, with products which have proven effectiveness against COVID-19.
+Enhanced measures will ensure all areas of cruise ships are even more thoroughly and regularly cleaned, with products that have proven effectiveness against COVID-19.
 There will be added hand sanitiser and hand-washing facilities available throughout the ship.

 Shore Excursions will be Different.